LTATM EP 19: Women Empowerment + Spotlight: Creative Women of The PNW

 What if I told you that some of the most groundbreaking moments in music history were pioneered by women — even when the world wasn’t ready to hear them?

-From the very beginning, women have been the architects of rhythm, soul, rebellion, and innovation.
-But for centuries, their contributions were pushed into the background… until they pushed back.
+From the very beginning, women have been architects of rhythm, soul, rebellion, and innovation.
+For centuries, their contributions were pushed into the background… until they pushed back.

 1800s — The Classical Rebels

-Before women were “allowed” to compose professionally, Clara Schumann was performing across Europe, reshaping what a concert pianist could be.
-Fanny Mendelssohn, writing over 400 pieces, often had to publish under her brother’s name just to be heard.
+Before women were “allowed” to compose professionally, Clara Schumann performed across Europe, redefining what a concert pianist could be.
+Fanny Mendelssohn, who wrote over 400 pieces, often had to publish under her brother’s name just to be heard.

 But they wrote anyway.